CodeMaxx/GSoC-Proposal-2016/GSoC_Proposal.md

 Using the concept of inheritance and keeping the `Sets` class as the parent class, other classes would be implemented as derived classes.

 **Constructors**

 - `FiniteSet(const std::vector<RCP<const Basic>>)`

-- `Interval(const Basic start, const Basic end, bool left = false, bool right = false)` By default the interval will be closed as done in Sympy.
+- `Interval(const Basic start, const Basic end, bool left = false, bool right = false)`

+By default the interval will be closed as done in Sympy.
 The user will have to pass additional boolean arguments to get an open interval.

 - `Union(const std::vector<const Set>)`

 This class is used to represent union of intervals such as `Union((2,3), (4,5))` is `(2,3) U (4,5)`.
 This cannot be directly represented with any of the sets we talked about earlier.
 Also this can compute Union for more than two sets.

 - `Intersection(const std::vector<const Set>)`

 This class is used to represent Intersection of Sets.
 It can evaluate the intersection of more than two sets.

 - `Complement(const std::vector<const Set>)`

 Computes complement of first set with respect to all others i.e. it forms a set from those elements which are present in the first set of the vector passed but are not present in any of the other Sets

 - `Symmetric Difference(const std::vector<const Set>)`

 This also takes a vector of Sets as an input.
 It gives a set containing elements which are not present in the intersection of all the sets, but is present in atlease one the Sets.

-Sll this will be done along the lines of SymPy.
+All this will be done along the lines of SymPy.

 There would be many member functions for each of these classes.
 Some of them are: